Monday, April 5, 2010

 A row of vintage cars

 Morris Cowley 'bull nose.'
-This was the first vintage car that Percy Markham bought.
-He apparently bought it as a family project to give his sons some experience of mechanics.
-The car had been rusting in a shed for sometime but wasn't a total wreck.
+Although this is not the Markham car, the Morris Cowley was the first vintage car that Percy Markham bought.
+He bought it as a family project to give his sons some mechanical experience.
 Percy's son John remembers sitting around the kitchen table with his brothers as kids polishing panels.
-This was a time when vintage cars didn't really have much value and soon after they'd finished that project people in the neighbourhood were asking Percy if he was interested in their grandparents old rust buckets off them.
+This was a time when vintage cars didn't really have much value and soon after they'd finished that project people in the neighborhood were asking Percy if he was interested in taking their grandparents old rust buckets off them.
 Percy took on a Dodge for the second project and the rest was history.

 A 1920's Detroit Electric car and an Austin 7 Baby.
-The extraordinary Detroit electric car must have seemed quite anachronistic for its time.
-Its styling was distinctly Edwardian, featuring vis-a-vis (face to face) seating and tiller steering.
-This was part of the Percy Markham collection and used to be one of my favourites as kid.
+The extraordinary Detroit electric car must have seemed quite anachronistic for its time with its distinctly Edwardian styling and vis-a-vis (face to face) seating and tiller steering.
+This was part of the Percy Markham collection and used to be one of my favorites as kid.

 This car was owned by a little old lady who lived in Claremont (or was it Nedlands?) who'd owned it since new.